Achievable logoAchievable logo

 Procedure:

-1. Tape a measuring stick or measuring tape to the floor, placing a 24-inch (61 cm) tape line across it at a right angle, marking the 15-inch (38 cm) point.
+1. Tape a measuring stick or measuring tape to the floor.
+Place a 24-inch (61 cm) tape line across it at a right angle, marking the 15-inch (38 cm) point.

 2. Warm up with mobility exercises for the hamstrings and lower back, such as jogging in place and toe-touching.

-3. The athlete sits shoeless, placing feet 12 inches (30 cm) apart with toes pointed upward, heels touching the tape.
+3. The athlete sits shoeless, placing feet 12 inches (30 cm) apart with toes pointed upward and heels touching the tape.

 4. The athlete slowly reaches forward with both hands, keeping fingers in contact with the measuring stick.
 The tester may hold the knees down if needed.

-5. The test is repeated three times, recording the best attempt.
+5. Repeat the test three times and record the best attempt.

 Video from Fitness at Southbank on YouTube.